gavinlyonsrepo/TM1638plus/README.md

 Two 4 digit 3461AS (common anode , RED , decimal point) are used in this module giving a total of 8 digits.
 A TM1638 controller chip drives the unit.
-The unit is marked (LED & KEY)
+The unit is marked (LED & KEY).

-The library is contained in two files.
+The library memory footprint has been optimised and is just:
+Sketch uses 2454 bytes (7%) of program storage space.
+Maximum is 32256 bytes.
+Global variables use 54 bytes (2%) of dynamic memory.
+Maximum is 2048 bytes.

 3 Connections to Arduino: